Take-Two Interactive Software (NASDAQ:TTWO) Price Target Cut to $212.50

-Take-Two Interactive Software (NASDAQ:TTWO) had its target price reduced by analysts at Wedbush from $226.00 to $212.50 in a research note issued to investors on Wednesday, The Fly reports.
+Take-Two Interactive Software (NASDAQ:TTWO) had its price objective decreased by analysts at Wedbush from $226.00 to $212.50 in a research note issued to investors on Tuesday, Benzinga reports.
 The brokerage presently has an “outperform” rating on the stock.
-Wedbush’s price objective would indicate a potential upside of 26.72% from the company’s current price.
+Wedbush’s target price indicates a potential upside of 14.85% from the company’s current price.

-Several other research firms also recently weighed in on TTWO.
-Wells Fargo & Company boosted their price target on Take-Two Interactive Software from $205.00 to $235.00 and gave the company an “overweight” rating in a research note on Tuesday, February 9th.
-Zacks Investment Research downgraded Take-Two Interactive Software from a “hold” rating to a “sell” rating and set a $183.00 price target on the stock. in a research note on Wednesday, April 28th.
-The Goldman Sachs Group began coverage on Take-Two Interactive Software in a research note on Sunday, January 24th.
-They set a “buy” rating and a $234.00 price target on the stock.
-Credit Suisse Group boosted their price target on Take-Two Interactive Software from $199.00 to $204.00 and gave the company a “neutral” rating in a research note on Tuesday, February 9th.
-Finally, MKM Partners lowered their target price on Take-Two Interactive Software from $205.00 to $185.00 in a research note on Wednesday, April 28th.
-Two research analysts have rated the stock with a sell rating, eight have given a hold rating and fourteen have assigned a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and a consensus price target of $199.18.
+Several other research analysts also recently issued reports on TTWO.
+UBS Group boosted their price objective on shares of Take-Two Interactive Software from $200.00 to $210.00 and gave the stock a “neutral” rating in a report on Tuesday, February 9th.
+Truist upped their target price on shares of Take-Two Interactive Software from $175.00 to $220.00 in a research note on Tuesday, February 2nd.
+Raymond James began coverage on shares of Take-Two Interactive Software in a research note on Monday, January 25th.
+They issued a “market perform” rating on the stock.
+MKM Partners lowered their target price on shares of Take-Two Interactive Software from $205.00 to $185.00 in a research note on Wednesday, April 28th.
+Finally, Cowen boosted their price target on shares of Take-Two Interactive Software from $213.00 to $229.00 and gave the company an “outperform” rating in a research report on Tuesday, February 9th.
+Two investment analysts have rated the stock with a sell rating, five have given a hold rating and fourteen have given a buy rating to the stock.
+The company presently has an average rating of “Buy” and an average target price of $210.98.

 Take-Two Interactive Software Company Profile